azhermurad/Interactive-Streamlit-Dashboard/README.md

   - ❤️ **Health Metrics**
 - Builds upon the **original attributes** for deeper insights.
 - Covers a **five-year span** from **2021 to 2025**, ensuring a robust temporal understanding of penguin populations.

-This enhanced dataset is ideal for ecological research, machine learning, and data visualization projects focused on wildlife and environmental patterns.
 ---

 ### 📋 Columns Description